 COLEMAN's MUSIC |

 OPTICAL TREMOLO My tremolos are easily my favourite circuits, and have occupied more of my design time than anything else.
-This was my first effect design from scratch, which I started in high school.
-Development took over a decade before I was happy with it.
-By shining a fading light against a photo-sensitive field, this tremolo uses all-analog photo-coupling to restrict and fluctuate the output volume.
-Careful waveform construction, with non-linear photocell coupling, creates an organic and lively volume fluctuation, far divorced from sounding like a basic electronic waveform function.
-The square wave is similarly processed, so as not to sound like a computer.
+This was my first unique effect circuit design from scratch, which I started in high school.
+Development took over a decade before I was happy with the way that it sounded and functioned.
+By shining a fluctuating light against a photo-sensitive field, this tremolo uses all-analog photocoupling to restrict and modulate the output volume.
+Careful waveform construction, with non-linear shaping, creates an organic and lively volume fluttering, far divorced from sounding like a basic electronic waveform function.
+The square wave is similarly processed, so as not to sound like a computerised chop.
 Symmetry switch: This toggles between two modes which are subtly different.
-The asymmetric mode (up) has a slightly uneven rhythmic pattern.
-I feel this mode is sweeter, as it has a less obvious tempo.
-The modulation ascent and decent waveforms have slightly different shapes, which change and adapt for volume with different speeds and depths.
-This can be heard with emphasis in the original liquid spinning can tremolos.
-I prefer to use the asymmetrical mode for the square wave, as the signal stays 'on' longer, with less gap time.
+The asymmetric mode (up) has a slightly uneven rhythmic pattern - think of the first spinning liquid can tremolos.
+I feel this mode is sweeter when the playing tempo is not matching with the tremolo rate.
 The symmetrical mode (down) has an even 360 degree spin, with a very slightly deeper scoop.
-It has a classically pronounced tremolo shape.
-This circuit operates with in a split rail power supply for increased headroom, and has a very low noise level.
-As with all of my tremolo models, you should expected perceived unity volume with all depth and rate settings, without having to make any manual volume adjustments.
-The wet level can be adjusted internally by a trimpot.
+It has a classically pronounced tremolo shape - think of a rotary speaker.
+I generally prefer to use the asymmetrical mode for the square wave, as the signal stays 'on' longer, with less gap time.
+The symmetrical mode (down) square wave will give more perceived depth.

 or |